It’s a cultural trope to “want what you can’t have,” but it’s also a principle based on decades of psychological research.

 “What is beautiful is good,” the saying goes.

 This saying stems from a belief that attractiveness correlates to other good qualities.
 In a phrase, attractiveness is a Halo Effect.

 Of course you can see that on the surface, the logic in that saying is flawed.
 What’s beautiful has nothing to do with what is good.
-But we still conflate overall perception and individual traits, making our judgement of things less accurate than we believe.
+But we still associate perception and individual traits, making our judgement often inaccurate.